 They are also thicker than some other wine glasses, so they are less likely to break — but they’re still not heavy glass and thus it’s likely that you’ll have some breakage over the years.
 Another “disadvantage” (depending on your viewpoint) is that they are large and it’s easy to fill them fuller than you intend.

 Another option used by many boaters for “wine glasses” are actually juice glasses.
 Admittedly, they don’t have the traditional tulip wine glass shape, which bothers some purists, but they overcome several of the other problems.
 Juice glasses will almost always fit in standard drink holders (and have heavier bases so they’re less likely to tip even on a table), and most have some design features that make them easier to grip.
 They are also usually made of heavier glass than “wine glasses” and thus are less likely to break.
 Typically, they hold 6 to 7 ounces.

-- Bormioli Rocco Galassia Tumbler Juice Glasses (pictured above; sold in boxes of 6) — smaller size than a traditional wine glass, but a similar shape.
+- Bormioli Rocco Galassia Tumbler Juice Glasses (sold in boxes of 6) — smaller size than a traditional wine glass, but a similar shape.
 The pattern in the base makes them easy to hold with a finger under the bottom.

-- Bormioli Rocco Rock Bar Stackable Juice Glasses (pictured at right; also sold in boxes of 6) — these should fit in any drink holder (even “smallish” ones) and are very easy to grip.
+- Bormioli Rocco Rock Bar Stackable Juice Glasses (also sold in boxes of 6) — these should fit in any drink holder (even “smallish” ones) and are very easy to grip.
 They’re also heavier glass than almost anything else I’ve found.
 No one will mistake them for fine crystal, but for everyday use on a boat, they can be a good option.